timeglass/glass/README.md

 ## Known Issues

 - __Handling `git stash`:__ Git has the ability to stash work for a later commit prior to switching branches.
 Currently the timer unable to detect this; adding extra time to next commit.
 Input welcome [here](https://github.com/Timeglass/glass/issues/3)
-- __Network Volumes:__ Projects that are kept on network volumes (e.g using NFS) are known to have flaky support for file monitoring, especially on Linux (using inotify).
-This means automatic unpausing of the timer when editing a file might be broken in such projects. *I'm looking for cases that experience such problem, or other information that might be of help over* [here](https://github.com/timeglass/glass/issues/36)
+- __Network Volumes:__ Projects that are kept on network volumes (e.g using NFS) are known to have flaky support for file monitoring.
+This means timers might error on reboot as network drives weren't available, or the automatic unpausing of the timer might be broken in such projects. *I'm looking for cases that experience such problem, or other information that might be of help over* [here](https://github.com/timeglass/glass/issues/36)

 ## Contributors
 in alphabetical order: